DennisNKamau/DennisNKamau/README.md

 I'm a full-stack Software developer.
 -----------------------------------

 I'm a software developer passionate about frontend and full-stack web development.
 I enjoy building user-friendly applications.
 I'm committed to delivering high-quality software solutions and love collaborating with teams to bring innovative ideas to life.
-Let's connect and create something amazing together!
+Let's connect and create something amazing together.

 * 🌍  I'm based in Nairobi, Kenya.
 * ✉️  You can contact me at [njaudennis30@gmail.com](mailto:njaudennis30@gmail.com)
-* 🧠  I'm learning full-stack sofware development.
+* 🧠  I'm learning full-stack software development.
 * 🤝  I'm open to collaborating on Full-stack development and system development.

 ### Skills